When Someone You Know Is In ICU

 Visiting ICU Patients

-Families should appoint a spokesperson to receive information and updates from the physician and nurse regarding the patient's condition.
-During visitation, please remain in the family member's room to provide privacy to all other patients.
-The nurse call light should be used when a nurse is needed.
-For the health of your loved one, please do not bring food into the patient rooms, as many patients are on restricted diets.
-Complimentary coffee is available for visitors in the cafeteria from 7:00 a.m. - 9:00 p.m.
 Please make all phone calls from the ICU waiting room, and turn your cell phone off before entering the unit.
 We do not have public restrooms available in the unit, so please utilize the restrooms in the main lobby area.
-We are unable to provide blankets to families, so please bring warm clothing and blankets, as it may get cool in the waiting room overnight.
+We are unable to provide blankets to families, so please bring warm clothing and blankets, as it may get cool overnight.
 Do not leave children or valuables unattended in the ICU waiting room.

-Children under the age of 12 or anyone that has a known or suspected infection are not allowed in to visit.
+If someone has a known or suspected infection, please refrain from visiting.
 For health reasons, no live plants or flowers are permitted.
 Please wash your hands before and after touching the patient to help us prevent the spread of diseases.
 Clergy of all faith are welcome at any time.